-Well… If you end up in the south of the island (and this is very likely due to the position of Denpasar Airport), the convenient yet trendy neighborhoods on its western coast are – Seminyak and Canggu!
+Well… If you end up in the south of the island (and this is very likely due to the position of Denpasar Airport), the convenient yet trendy neighborhoods on its western coast are – Seminyak and Canggu.

 This blog post will introduce you to some of the best places to stay in Bali!
-If you choose these luxurious villas that will spoil both you and your partner, you will hardly even want to step out of the resort!
+If you choose these luxurious villas that will spoil both you and your partner, you will hardly even want to step out of the resort.
 Here are some great suggestions for your one-of-a-kind Bali holidays!

 Hip, happening, and – pricy?

 The hip and happening part of Bali is constantly shifting north of the mass tourism of Kuta.
-Seminyak already caught hold of the popularity among tourists.
+Seminyak already caught hold of popularity among tourists.
 On the other hand, Canggu, even further north, promises to be an upcoming hub for young, relaxed, and creative people.

 The atmosphere in Bali’s most thrilling and vibrant districts may be laidback, but the accommodation can hit your wallet